ibnuda/fpmortals/manuscript/complete.md

 akan menambah trampolin yang juga tak kecil bebannya.
 Terlebih lagi untuk transformator `ContT` yang menahan semua rantai panggilan pada memori.

-A> Some applications do not care about allocations if they are bounded by network A> or I/O. Always measure.
-A>
 A> Beberapa aplikasi tidak begitu mempedulikan mengenai alokasi memori bila A> aplikasi tersebut bergantung pada jaringan ataupun I/O. Sangat disarankan A> untuk selalu mengukur performa aplikasi secara mendetail.

-If performance becomes a problem, the solution is to not use Monad Transformers.
-At least not the transformer data structures.
-A big advantage of the `Monad` typeclasses, like `MonadState` is that we can create an optimised `F[_]` for our application that provides the typeclasses naturally.
-We will learn how to create an optimal `F[_]` over the next two chapters, when we deep dive into two structures which we have already seen: `Free` and `IO`.

 Bila performa menjadi masalah, maka solusi satu-satunya adalah dengan tidak menggunakan Transformator Monad.
 Atau setidaknya struktur data transformator.